 Being granted a “partner” status doesn’t mean it’s irrevocable.
 As a partner, you are not immune to being suspended from the platform or getting your partner status revoked.

-Such is the case of steamer Mitch Jones, who was banned from Twitch after a suspension and later lost his partner status as well.
+Such is the case of controversial steamer Mitch Jones, who was banned from Twitch after a suspension and later lost his partner status back in October 2019.
 Whatever the reason, it seems like red flags all over isn’t a good sign if you want to be a long-term Twitch streamer.

 According to Twitch’s Terms of Service, once you are granted partnership— you are also not allowed to live stream games elsewhere, except on the platform.
 You may still post pre-recorded games and other non-game related videos on other platforms, though.